FUTURE FAKE NEWS: Can Blueberry Pomegranate Sherbet Soothes South Sioux Falls?

 Sioux Falls officials expressed confusion at the reaction to two new development projects in Sioux Falls.

 At a press conference on Monday city officials announced two new retail projects in southern Sioux Falls.
 The projects are planning to break ground immediately on lots at the intersection of 85th and Minnesota Avenue.
-The same location where last year a proposed Wal-Mart store was rejected after the local community organized opposition.
+The same area in Southern Sioux Falls where a proposed Wal-Mart store prompted local community organized opposition.

-“We braced ourselves for an avalanche of anonymous quotes and Facebook likes,” said Vic Fontaine Senior Directing Head of Community Development and Developing.
+“We braced ourselves for an avalanche of anonymous quotes and Facebook comments,” said Vic Fontaine Senior Directing Head of Community Development and Developing.

 The new projects include a Whole Foods on the West side of Minnesota Avenue.
 The development on the East side of the Minnesota and 85th location will include a Big Bang Theory themed Cheesecake Factory, a P.F.
 Chang’s and a Trader Joe’s grocery store.